kefer9/interview_test/readme.md

 Our program then will use the number of occurences and print a string based on the following condition:

-- if the number of occurences is multiple of 3 it will print `Fizz`
+- if the number of occurrences is multiple of 3 it will print `Fizz`
-- if the number of occurences is multiple of 5 it will print `Buzz`
+- if the number of occurrences is multiple of 5 it will print `Buzz`
-- if the number of occurences is multiple of 3 and 5 it will print `FizzBuzz`
+- if the number of occurrences is multiple of 3 and 5 it will print `FizzBuzz`
-- if the number of occurences is neither multiple of 3 or 5 it will print the number
+- if the number of occurrences is neither multiple of 3 or 5 it will print the number

 ## Constraints